Tel: +507 2153215

 Admitted to practice law in the Republic of Panama.

 Jeannette Bravo has worked at LOVILL since 2013.
-She is a Senior Associate and leads the firm’s Labor and Immigration Law practice.
+She is Partner and leads the firm’s Labor and Immigration Law practice.

 Her work at the firm also includes aspects of administrative law, industrial property, public contracts and regulatory law with special emphasis on serving multinational companies.